burlachenkok/exploring-python3/python3-note.md

 python -m notebook
 ```

-Start the web server and allow connection from outside (incoming connection from all network interfaces will be accepted):
+Start the web server and allow incoming connection from all network interfaces will be accepted:

 ```bash
 python -m notebook --ip 0.0.0.0 --port 8888